Skip to main content

 What is the difference between a fairway wood and a driver?

-A fairway wood has a shallower face and more compact, lower-profile head designed to be struck well off the turf, while a driver is built almost exclusively for a teed-up ball and generally performs worse from the fairway or rough.
+A fairway wood has a shallower face and more compact, lower-profile head designed to be struck well off the turf.
+At the same time, a driver is built almost exclusively for a teed-up ball and generally performs worse from the fairway or rough.

 Do I need both a 3-wood and a 5-wood?

-Not necessarily — many golfers carry just one fairway wood alongside hybrids, choosing whichever loft best fills the gap between their driver and their longest hybrid or iron.
+Not necessarily.
+This means many golfers carry just one fairway wood alongside hybrids, choosing whichever loft best fills the gap between their driver and their longest hybrid or iron.

 Related guides & benchmarks